-In addition to the above Chihuahua health problems, Chi's are also prone to a problem called hydrocephalus.
+In addition to the above Chihuahua illnesses, Chi's are also prone to a problem called hydrocephalus.

 Chihuahuas have a special characteristic - They are born with a soft spot (called a molera) on the top of the head.
 The molera itself is not a health problem for the Chihuahuas.
 It is just a characteristic of the breed.